-The vacation rental industry is growing rapidly on the whole.
-It’s predicted that vacation rentals will topple the hotel industry by 2020.
-Revenue in vacation rentals has already amounted to $57.669 billion in 2019.
+The vacation rental industry is growing rapidly on the whole, as many travelers are searching for that home-away-from-home to spend their vacation.
+In fact, revenue in vacation rentals amounted to $49.541 billion in 2020.

 Cabins are one of the many types of vacation rentals homes guests can choose from.
 Nowadays, travelers like the opportunity to get away from the city for a quiet and peaceful getaway.
 They want to experience something out of the ordinary and that cozy ambiance that cabins are so often associated with.

 Cabins are a perfect opportunity for guests to escape the city, and it’s also a unique business opportunity for you!